Hywel-Stoakes/hywel.stoakes/content/post/MPAi_Landing.md

 ### MPAi-Formants

-The formant feedback app has been updated and is web accessible.
-The app is currently undergoing a few interface tweaks, but is very responsive.
+The formant feedback app has been updated by a team here at the University of Auckland (see app for details) and this is now web accessible ([here](https://nectar.kevinhira.com)).

 ![Screenshot2](/img/MPAinew.png)

-This will be updated in the next few weeks and will form part of a suite of apps.
+This will form part of a suite of apps that will aid pronunciation in Te Reo Māori.

 ### Information on Te Reo Māori (The Māori Language)